sjorsvanheuveln/express-react-boilerplate/README.md

 ### 24 May: ... ###
 1. Is it ok to return salts and hashes?
-  a.
-Why is the password not send back by default (what controls that?)
+  * Why is the password not send back by default (what controls that?)
 2. Session needs to persist a log in user.

 ### 25 May: PUSH ###